-In the event of an emergency, an effective Campus-wide communications process is vital to provide the greatest safety possible for the College community.
-As part of its Emergency Management Operations, the College has adopted a formalized procedure for issuing emergency/immediate notifications to the campus community.
+In anticipation of any emergency, the College has proactively adopted a formalized procedure for issuing emergency/immediate notifications to the campus community.

-The emergency/immediate notification capability of the emergency mass notification system (EMNS) is designed to assist the College in immediately notifying the campus community upon confirmation of a significant emergency or dangerous situation occurring on or near the campus that involves an immediate threat to the health or safety of students or employees.
-A threat is imminent when the need for action is instant, overwhelming, and leaves no moment for deliberation.
-Such situations would include, but are not limited to, a hazardous materials incident requiring shelter-in-place or evacuation, an armed intruder on or near campus, an approaching tornado, or a fire actively raging in a campus building.
+The emergency/immediate notification capability of the emergency mass notification system (EMNS) is designed to assist the College in taking immediate action and notifying the campus community upon confirmation of a significant emergency or dangerous situation occurring on or near the campus.
+In these situations, a threat is imminent, and immediate action is necessary.

-The College will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system to the appropriate segment or segments of the campus community, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency.
+The College will exercise discretion in determining the content of the notification and initiating the notification system to the campus.
+This is to ensure that our actions do not compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate an emergency.